 Also, what you’re experiencing in your personal life is normal.

 Am I mentally ill if I need counseling?

 No. A diagnosis is a description of symptoms, not an illness.

 Mental struggles are a result of our experiences in the world — with the unpredictability it presents and the people in it and their behavior affecting you (and your behavior affecting them).

 Sometimes the resulting emotions and memories get “stuck” in our brains and cause us to feel “mentally ill”.

 Will my insurance pay for my counseling?

-Why would I see you if I have insurance?
+Why would I see you and not use my insurance?

-The men who choose to see me and not use insurance do so for important reasons:
+The men who choose to see me and not use their insurance do so for important reasons:

 - They have worked out with their accountant to write off their sessions with me as coaching, education or training, so they get the tax write-off.